Bad code

 </section>

-Issues and how to fix them
+</section>Issues and how to fix them

 - Use the

-element only to mark up a grouping of related content, typically introduced with a heading.
+<section>element only to mark up a grouping of related content, typically introduced with a heading.
 Learn more about sections in Issue #8 - the section element. - Use the

-element only for content that is tangentially related to the main content and not for important parts of the page or site. - Use the
+<aside>element only for content that is tangentially related to the main content and not for important parts of the page or site. - Use the

-elements for important navigational groupings of links.
+<nav>elements for important navigational groupings of links.
 Learn more about landmarks in Issue #16 - Landmarks. - If a link contains an image and no text, the

-attribute of the image serves as the link text.
+altattribute of the image serves as the link text.
 In such a case it might make sense to use the attribute not to describe the image, but the functionality of the link. - You can structure the links in a

-.
+<nav>by wrapping them in an<ul>or<ol>.
 Learn more about lists in Issue #13 - ol vs. ul vs. div - Try to avoid empty elements.

 - A document must not have more than one

-element. - A page or sectioning content like
+<main>element must not appear as a descendant of the<section>or<aside>element. - A page or sectioning content like

-should only contain a single<footer>
+<article>or<section>should only contain a single<footer>.

 Check out the resources section at the bottom of this page for more.